JerryXRQ/POLI_SCI_390/Final_Project.md

 <img src="Figures/FinalProject/Plot3.gif" width="900" />
 </p>

 The plot above presents this relationship more clearly.
 As the countries' merchandise export start to take up greater portions of their GDP, their GDP per capita is also increasing.
+It is interesting to see that around the Great Recession in 2008, both GDP per capita and export percentage decreased.
 Therefore, we can see that by allowing the developed countries to invest in the developing world and all the countries to specialize, globalization has directly contributed to economic growth in the past half-century.

 [Click Here to Return to Homepage](README.md)